 Brotz Hall is located on the north end of the Lakeland campus.
 It offers a unique coed facility with room for 96 students on three floors.
 Brotz Hall features a pod-style layout.
 There are 12 pods with each pod containing three double rooms, two single rooms and two restrooms with shower and bath.
 A pair of pods share a large living area, kitchen, and study.
 The bedrooms are large and fully carpeted.
 Common areas include a comfortable lounge with a fireplace, a computer lab, classrooms and plenty of study space.
 Brotz Hall is both alcohol- and tobacco-free.

 Lakeland's inviting two-story Stephen A. Gould Hall is an "L" shaped building that consists of two housing sections separated by a common activity area.
-It features 64 beds in eight student housing pods, similar to the popular apartment-style layout of Brotz Hall.
+It features 64 beds in eight student housing apartments.
 Each housing pod in the new hall includes three double rooms, two single rooms, a living room, kitchen and two restrooms sharing a common counter area.
 The common activity area on the first floor is two stories high and includes a commons room, restrooms, and a small kitchen.
 It features a large fireplace and is designed for relaxation, study, meetings and special events.
 South hall is tobacco-free.

 Hill and Morland Houses are four-person apartments with two double rooms, a large living room, kitchen and study lounge.
 Kurtz House offers six-person apartments with two double rooms, two single rooms, two restrooms, a large living room and kitchen.
 Together, all of the apartments house 112 students.
 All three houses are fully furnished, air-conditioned and have carpeted living rooms and bedrooms.
 The houses also have lockable storage rooms within each four-unit section and feature either a patio or deck that overlooks the campus lagoon.
 All three houses have adjacent student parking.
 All three houses are tobacco-free.